fjtapia/flat_stable_sort/README.md

 <h3>DESCRIPTION</h3>

 This algorithm had been invented and implemented for the Boost library by the author.
+It is a stable sort algorithm with a best case O(N), and average and worst case O(NlogN).

-The goal of the algorithm is provide a stable sort with a low additional memory.The algorithms provided by the compilers and libraries use an additional memory, usually of a half of the data to sort.
+The goal of the algorithm is provide a stable sort with a low additional memory (about 1% of the memory used by the data).The algorithms provided by the compilers and libraries use an additional memory, usually of a half of the data to sort.
 This algorithm need an additional memory of 8K.

 The stable sorting algorithms without additional memory are very slow compared with the algorithms with additional memory.
 Due this, it's very rare to find implementations outside the research environments.